 This is the proposed renegotiation of the BICCG transaction signed in December 1999 for the UK and Italy.
 (Lawyer: S. Gregory; Clients: B. Manasse, D. Haworth)

-B. Sainsburys.

-This is a proposed transaction to supply commodities and install projects for all office buildings and supermarkets in the UK.
-(Lawyer: S. Gregory; Clients: Stuart Rexrode, Paul Turner; Outside Counsel: Jeremy Gewirtz, John Pickett of Linklaters & Alliance)

-C. Enron Direct.

-This is the establishment of a middle market electricity sales business in Holland.
-(Lawyer: S. Gregory; Clients: Rob Saltiel, Hans-Mart Groen; Outside Counsel: J. de Keizjer of DeBrauw, Blackstone – Netherlands)

-D. Guinness.
+B. Guinness.

 This is a proposed secondary commodity transaction at one site in the U.K. between EES and Guinness which will also include energy supply.
 (Lawyer: S. Gregory; Clients: S. Rexrode, P. Bastien; Outside Counsel: C. Randell, M. McIlroy of Slaughter & May)

-XI.
 CANADA (Milnthorp)

+Future updates to be provided by the Canadian team.

 XII.
 EFS ACTIVITIES (Earle)